grinmor2018/santScal/README.md

 ## Usage

-1. Open your browser and go to `http://localhost:4200`
+1. Open your browser and go to `http://localhost:4200` (frontend)
-2. Fill out the form with name and surname
+2. Fill out the form with name and surname.
-3. Upload an Excel file with the required columns:
+3. Upload an Excel file with the required columns.
-   - Seniority (junior | senior)
-   - Years of experience (number)
-   - Availability (boolean)
-4. Submit the form
+4. Click on the "Submit" button.
-5. View the results in the table
+5. The data will be processed and displayed in a table on the frontend.

 ## Excel Format